Three Eras of Endowment Performance Between 1974 and 2019

 - Small endowment funds underperformed over the three eras.
 These assets should be managed passively at next to no cost.

-Endowment funds in the U.S., underperform consistently across cohorts of fund size.
+- Endowment funds in the U.S. consistently underperform passive investment across cohorts of fund size.
 Significant underperformance is also observed in cross-sectional analysis of the returns of the largest individual endowment funds.

-Alternative investments have failed to provide putative diversification benefits post-GFC (Greater Financial Crisis) and have been a drag on endowment performance.
+- Alternative investments have failed to provide diversification benefits post-GFC and have been a drag on endowment performance.

 Institutional Investment Strategy and Manager Choice: A Critique